gapDetection/gapDetectionDatasets/README.md

 ** These authors have the eaual contributions.

 ## Citing these gap detection datasets
-If you use these datasets now, then you can cite this github repository.
-The BibTeX entry is the following.<br><br>
+If you use these datasets, then you must appreciate our effort by citing the published article for these datasets and this github repository.
+The BibTeX entries are the following.<br>

 @article{santra2022graph,<br>
 title = {Graph-based Modelling of Superpixels for Automatic Identification of Empty Shelves in Supermarkets},<br>